 The eyes of enlightened beings have a great power to transform our consciousness and offer a pathway to enlightenment and our True Self.
 Use these drawings as a spiritual practice.
 The renown spiritual teacher Papaji (teacher of Mooji and Gangaji) said his primary practice with his teacher (Ramana Maharshi) was simply looking into his eyes.
 In those eyes he found a direct pathway to the True Self.
 Perhaps you can too.
 Click here for The Eyes of Enlightened Beings

-To be notified of new paintings, discounts on prints, and free downloads of paintings, subscribe to the online Zen Circle Gallery Newsletter
+To be notified of new paintings, discounts on prints, and free downloads of paintings, subscribe to the online Zen Art Gallery Newsletter